vamshiachavelli/Pomodor_Clock/README.md

 This project is part of my personal challenge to create something new every day for 100 days.
 Follow along with my journey on GitHub!

 **Day 3 Preview**
-Stay tuned for tomorrow's project where I'll be enhancing the timer with customizable work and break intervals.
+Stay tuned for tomorrow's project

 Happy coding! 🚀✨